Staff Advisory Council By-Laws

 - to offer suggestions and recommendations to the President and the Vice President of Human Resources on general issues of interest and concern to staff, and to generate ideas for organizational improvement;

 - to address agenda items or undertake specific projects or activities at the request of the President or the Vice President of Human Resources on matters of general staff interest;

 - to suggest College committees where staff membership and participation would be appropriate and useful, and to recommend to the President the names of staff members to serve designated appointments to those and standing committees when openings exist.

-- to address individual staff members' grievances
+- a. to address individual staff members' grievances

 - to address issues more appropriately addressed through other offices or standing committees of the College, such as the Equal Opportunity Office or the EO Advisory Committee; the College Budget Committee, the College Planning Committee, or the Faculty/Staff Benefits Committee, although the Staff Advisory Committee may refer issues to such offices or committees